-María Goodall is a PhD student with the Behavioural Epidemiology programme, based at the UKCRC Centre for Diet and Activity Research (CEDAR).
+María Goodall is a PhD student based at the UKCRC Centre for Diet and Activity Research (CEDAR).
 She is working on primordial prevention of childhood obesity and promotion of childhood physical activity, in particular active travel.

 María’s research focused on the effects of the social environment on child obesity and physical activity.
 Her primary aim is to explore environmental and psycho-social factors that through interventions could promote physical activity, especially active travel, and reduce obesity in children.

 In addition to her own studies, María provided supervision for the Introduction to the Scientific Basis of Medicine (ISBM) and Social Context of Health and Illness (SCHI), two undergraduate medical courses at the University of Cambridge.
 She has also lectured second and third year students at Anglia Ruskin University on Exercise and Health Psychology, as well as Exercise and Health Promotion.
 When time allows, Maria also teaches Cambridge MPhil Epidemiology and Public Health students.